jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

         bar.setVisibility(View.INVISIBLE);
     }
 ```
-Now lets go to the onCreate method to initialize the draw canvas and set some global variables as well.
+Now lets go to the onCreate method to initialize the draw canvas and set some global variables.
 ```java
 public class MainActivity extends AppCompatActivity {